EGI-Federation/documentation/content/en/users/compute/orchestration/im/cli/_index.md

 ### Authentication data file

-The authorisation file stores, in plain text, the credentials used to access the cloud providers, and the IM service.
+To access the IM service an authentication file must be created.
+It must have one line per authentication element. **It must have at least one line with the authentication data for the IM service** and another one for the Cloud/s provider/s the user want to access.
 Each line of the file is composed by pairs of key and value separated by semicolon, and refers to a single credential.
 The key and value should be separated by ` = `, that is an equals sign preceded and followed by one whitespace at least.
 The following lines shows the credentials